ANCSLEEP BLOG

 4. Energy Drinks

-Energy drinks seem like an obvious drink to avoid before bed because they provide you energy.
-This is the opposite of what you would want if trying to go to bed.
+Energy drinks are the opposite of what you would want if trying to go to bed.
 Energy drinks have high caffeine and sugar content, meaning they can have the same effect as coffee on sleep quality.
-However, energy drinks have much higher caffeine content than coffee or sodas, so it's a good idea to skip them late in the afternoon so they don't affect your attempts to go to bed.
+However, energy drinks have much higher caffeine content than coffee or sodas, so it's a good idea to skip them late in the afternoon as well so they don't affect your attempts to go to bed.

 5. Water

-Believe it or not, water is actually not that great of a beverage to have right before bed.
-It doesn't have the hours long effect that caffeinated drinks, however, increasing your water in take right before bed can have a couple of impacts on your sleep quality.
+Believe it or not, water is not that great of a beverage to have right before bed.
+It doesn't have the hours-long effect of caffeinated drinks, however, increasing your water intake right before bed can have a couple of impacts on your sleep quality.
 Urine output is reduced during the night so you don't have to wake up to use the bathroom.
 However, introducing a large amount of water to your body right before bed can disrupt that balance and lead to multiple trips to the bathroom during the night.
 These trips interrupt your sleep schedule and reduce your quality and quantity.

 6. Black or Green Tea